DhyanB/asp-net-core-docker-minimal/README.md

 - Create a container registry associated to that resource group
 - Enable admin login to simplify exploration and testing, but use individual user credentials later on.
 See also: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication.
 - Use the CLI to login to the registry: `docker login <registryname>.azurecr.io`.
 When prompted for credentials use the admin user name and password.
-- Tag the existing image with the loginServer of your container registry: `docker tag aspnetcoredocker:0.1 <registryname>.azurecr.io/aspnetcoredocker:0.1`
+- Tag the existing image with the loginServer of your container registry: `docker tag aspnetcoredocker:0.5 <registryname>.azurecr.io/aspnetcoredocker:0.5`
-- Push the image to the registry: `docker push <registryname>.azurecr.io/aspnetcoredocker:0.1`
+- Push the image to the registry: `docker push <registryname>.azurecr.io/aspnetcoredocker:0.5`
+- Create a container instance named `aspnetdocker` from the registry image and set a DNS name label: `az container create -g "docker-test-rg" -n "aspnetdocker" --image "<registryname>.azurecr.io/aspnetcoredocker:0.5" --dns-name-label "aspnetdockerdemo" --ports 80 -l "westus"`